Term Loans vs. Lines of Credit: Which One Is Right for Your Business?

 Above are the simplest definitions of these loan types.
 But, the online lending industry has actually made these categories a bit more complicated than they once were.

 For example, there are really many different types of term loans.
 You can get long-term loans through the bank or the SBA, which are low-cost loans with multi-year terms and monthly payments.

 You can also get medium-term loans through online lenders.
 These are more expensive than bank loans but less expensive than other online options.

 And, finally, a very popular online option is the short-term loan.
 These term loans have very short terms -- usually 3 to 18 months.
 They’re paid back with daily or weekly payments and can get quite expensive.
 While their credit requirements are less stringent, they can be impactful to overall cash flow due to their short repayment terms, frequent payment schedule and overall higher cost.

-Lines of credit are a bit less complicated, but you should note that a line of credit from a bank is going to be less expensive than a line of credit through online lenders like Kabbage and BlueVine.
+Lines of credit are a bit less complicated, but you should note that a line of credit from a bank is going to be less expensive than a line of credit through online lenders.
 However, lines of credit through online lenders are easier to qualify for and have very fast applications, so when making the choice on where to start your search, it should come down to what your business can afford and how quickly you need the funds.

 Which is best for your business?

 When evaluating which of these products is best for your business, it really comes down to what’s most important to you.

 If you need cash quickly, your best bet is going to be a line of credit through an online lender or a short-term loan.
 Both of these products have very quick applications and, in many cases, allow you to receive funds in a matter of days.